 Sweet, sweet solicitors.

-Why do solicitors pray on you during your happiest moments?
+Why do solicitors pray upon on you during your happiest moments?
 The other night I was making pots de crème and a very friendly yet persistent man came to my door trying to convince me our roof and gutters needed to be replaced.
 I should have just said, "I'm busy!
 Sorry!" but my usual response no matter what they're trying to sell/present to me is, "My husband does that!
 No thanks!" and try to look even more frazzled than normal (which is not hard to do when you have two kids leeched onto you).
-It works.
-Let me tell you -- tried and true, baby.
-My husband does a lot of things.
-Sometimes he's a cable guy, landscaping crew, Jehovah's Witness, campaign worker, you name it.
-John does it all.

 This clearly has nothing to do with my recipe today other than I was making this when solicitors came by...but this weather sure brings on the crazy.
-Let's cut to the chase though: you need to make pots de crème ASAP.
+Let's cut to the chase though: you need to make chocolate pots de crème ASAP.

 What are pots de crème ?